-\begin{defi} The representation in Lemma \ref{2} is called the \textbf{proper form} of $n$. \end{defi}
+\begin{defi} The representation in Lemma \ref{2} is called the proper form of $n$. \end{defi}

-\begin{theo} \cite[Theorem 2, Corollary 3]{vakil1999steenrod} Set $g(n) = \max_{q\leq n} f(q)$.
+\begin{theo}[{\cite[Theorem 2, Corollary 3]{vakil1999steenrod}}] Set $g(n) = \max_{q\leq n} f(q)$.
 If $n=m2^p+k$ is the proper form of a non-negative integer $n$, then $g(n)=\frac{p(p-1)}{2}+m$.
 The frequency table of $g(n)$ is a list of non-decreasing powers of $2$, where $2^a$ appears $a+1$ times ($a\geq 1$). \end{theo}

-\begin{defi} Given $n$, we can divide its binary form uniquely into three parts $\alpha,\beta, \gamma$ as follows: $\gamma$ is the block of $1$'s at the end of $n$ and $l(\beta)-1 \leq \alpha \leq 2l(\beta)-1$ where $l(\beta)$ is the number of digits of $\beta$, and $\alpha$ is interpreted as an integer.
-For $n$ not of form $2^t-1$, we define the \textbf{canonical edge} from vertex $n$ to the edge corresponding to the leftmost zero in the rightmost block of zeros in the part $\beta$.
-A canonical edge has form $n\longrightarrow n-2^s$ for a unique number $s$.
-We call this number the \textbf{canonical index of $n$}, and write $s(n)$.
-We call the path in $T_n$ of canonical edges starting with $n$ the \textbf{canonical path}. \end{defi}
+\begin{defi} Given a non-negative integer $n$, we can uniquely divide its binary representation into three parts $\alpha$, $\beta$, $\gamma$ as follows: $\gamma$ is the block of $1$'s at the end of $n$, and $l(\beta)-1 \leq \alpha \leq 2l(\beta)-1$ where $l(\beta)$ is the number of digits of $\beta$, and $\alpha$ is interpreted as an integer.
+For $n$ not of the form $2^t-1$, we define the canonical edge from vertex $n$ to be the edge corresponding to the leftmost zero in the rightmost block of zeros in the part $\beta$.
+A canonical edge has the form $n \longrightarrow n-2^s$ for a unique integer $s$.
+We call this number the canonical index of $n$, and denote it by $s(n)$.
+We call the path in $T_n$ consisting of canonical edges starting from $n$ the canonical path. \end{defi}